Simian12/Crowdfunding_ETL/README.md

 All dataframes have been cleaned according to project instructions and "Option 1" was utilized in the code.

 NB: CREATE DATABASE crowdfunding_db; was used to create a new database to run the full crowdfunding_schema.sql file.
-Four CREATE TABLE commands were used to import all data files into tables with constraints noted.
+Four CREATE TABLE commands and SELECT * FROM were used to import all data files into tables with constraints noted.